How to Auto Resize Row and Column

 Example

-For example, the width of the content is 117 pixels and it is located in the merged region that is 2 columns wide.
-Then applying autosize on any of these columns will take the 117 px width and divide it by 2, resulting in 59 px height for each column.
-The AutoSizeColumn has to be applied to each column individually.
+For instance, if the content has a width of 117 pixels and is located in a merged region that spans 2 columns, applying autosize on any of these columns will result in the width of 59 pixels for each column.
+The AutoSizeColumn method needs to be applied to each column individually.

 Advance Auto Resize Column